Sugar Wood’s NSFW Waffles Are the Perfect Dessert to Satisfy Your Sweet Tooth

 Social media influencer Rob Anderson made a viral TikTok about Sugar Wood.
 Any collaborations with more queer influencers coming down the pipeline?

 We’d love to work with everyone in the pipeline.
 None that are confirmed right this second, but we are reaching out to influencers that we love.
-That’s sort of how “we got Rob Anderson.
+That’s sort of how we got Rob Anderson.
 I love the gay science videos.
 They’re really good.
-I’ve watched why do gay men choose difficult vacations” 500 times.
+I’ve watched “why do gay men choose difficult vacations” 500 times.
 I just think he’s hilarious, and the Sugar Wood video was so good, and right now we’re at 800,000 plus views.

 So it definitely did what we wanted it to do, which was put us on the map.
 And I think that as we reach out to other influencers, what I’ve been saying is, “Look at this.
 We can help you create really great content for your own page”.
 So I think it’ll be a great partnership with whoever we work with because our products are so eye-catching and the content will be so engaging.